#StandWithUkraine 🇺🇦

 The Master Villain can be banished, dispelled, killed, or otherwise defeated by some of element or item.
 The Master Villain tries to get rid of all the examples of this element in his vicinity; he doesn't let his minions carry it or bring it into his presence.
 But he's not stupid; he doesn't announce to the world what his weakness is.
 He tries to hide his concern within another command.
 If he's allergic to red roses, for instance, he orders all "things of beauty" destroyed within miles of his abode. | |

-Special Condition | No Weapons Allowed |
+Special Condition | Magic Doesn't Work Right |

 Moral Quandry | Honor Quandry |